Miriam Carson Williams

 Miriam Carson White Williams (1831–1910) was an American banker.
 She was the first woman to serve as President of a U.S-based bank.
-Williams became President of the State National Bank of Raleigh, North Carolina in 1879, after the death her husband, then-President John Griffith Williams (1827–1879).
+Williams became President of the State National Bank of Raleigh, North Carolina in 1879, after the death of her husband, then-President John Griffith Williams (1827–1879).

 Life

 Williams was born in Smithfield, North Carolina.
 She married John Griffith Williams.

 Career

-John Griffith WIlliams was President of the State National Bank of Raleigh.
+John Griffith Williams was President of the State National Bank of Raleigh.
 Upon his death in 1879, Miriam took over as President of the bank making her the first woman to serve as President of a US-based bank.
 She held the position for a few years after which her son-in-law, Charles E. Cross, became the bank's President.

 Cross and Miriam's brother, Samuel C. White, stole money all of the bank's funds and fled to Canada forcing the bank to close.